dickyalsyah/used-car-online-marketplace/README.md

 </p>

 #### Case 3:
 From the bids for a specific car model, find the comparison of dates when users placed bids with the next bid and the offered bid price.
-For example, bids for the Toyota Yaris car model.
+For example, bids for the Toyota car model.
 ```sql
 SELECT
     model,